ur1742/dpgen_utils/README.md

 - Histograms are generated once per task and reused.
 - Designed for local use — do not expose to public networks.
 - No external tracking or data collection.
+- par_qe.json and machine.json - run dpgen with Quantum espresso on local machine with 1 GPU and 16 cores.
+Number of cores can be chaged in command mpirun.
+Used system mpirun cos QE was compiled with system mpi not with dpgen one - they different

 ## Feedback
 Open an issue or pull request on GitHub if you: